ziliolu/42_minishell/README.md

 ### 2. Parser
 Once the input is tokenized, the parser's job is to recognize the boundaries between separate commands.
 In our example, we have three commands: `ls -l`, `grep Make`, `wc`, and the redirects associated with wc.

-The parser identifies each command based on the presence of the pipe symbol '|'.
+The parser identifies each command based on the presence of the `pipe symbol '|'`.
 It groups the tokens before and after each pipe to form individual commands.

 For each command, the parser creates a data structure to represent it.
 In our case, we use a `t_command` structure.
 Take a look at the table below: